-ESP32/ESP8266 Control Outputs with Web Server and Push Button Simultaneously
+ESP32/ESP8266 Control Outputs with Web Server and Physical Push Button Simultaneously

-In this tutorial, we will learn to control ESP32 and ESP8266 NodeMCU outputs using a web server and a physical push button simultaneously.
-In other words, if a user controls the LED with a push button, the state of the LED will be automatically updated on the web server also.
+In this tutorial, we will learn how to control ESP32 and ESP8266 NodeMCU outputs simultaneously from a web page and a physical push button by hosting a web server on them.
+In other words, if a user controls the LED with a push button, the state of the LED will be automatically updated on the web page.
+Similarly, the user can also control the output from a web page button.

 ESP32 ESP8266 Control Outputs with Web Server and a Physical Button Simultaneously

-Previously, we built a momentary switch web server through which we could control ESP32’s onboard LED.
-The web server had a toggle button that acted as a momentary switch.
-This time we will take that project a step ahead.
+Previously, we built a momentary switch web server through which we could control the ESP32’s onboard LED.
+The web server featured a toggle button that acted as a momentary switch.
+This time, we will take that project a step further.
 In this user guide, we will control the ESP’s output through a web server as well as through a physical push button.

 The web server will consist of a sliding button that will act as a toggle switch and control the output of the ESP board.
-Likewise, the same output will be controlled via a push button as well.
-The output state will get updated whenever any one of the controllers (web server/push button) is used.
-Inside our program code, we will configure the ESP GPIO14 pin as an output.
-This is connected with an LED.
-You can use any other output as well e.g., buzzers, relays, and different LEDs.
+Similarly, the same output will be controlled via a push button.
+The output state will be updated whenever either of the controllers (web server or push button) is used.
+In our program code, we will configure the ESP GPIO14 pin as an output, which will be connected to an LED.
+You can use any other output device as well, such as buzzers, relays, or different LEDs.

 ESP web server & push button